 The ship returns to Honolulu, Oahu on Saturday at 7:00 AM to disembark.
 Depending on your flight itinerary you can explore Oahu when you return as well.
 After the cruise I went to North Shore and stayed at Turtle Bay Resort for a week.
 It was an AMAZING resort, but that is a whole other post. 😉

 There are plenty of other excursion options that Norwegian Cruise line offers.
 I made my selections based on specific recommendations and my research.
 If you’ve read my post about the BEST travel books, then you know the first thing I did was to buy an Eyewitness Travel book about the Hawaiian Islands.
 When I cruise with my daughter I’m sure we will select different excursions to experience, but I don’t see how any adventure in the Hawaiian Islands could be bad.

 Worried that traveling to Hawaii is out of your budget?
 Check out my friends at We Galavant the Globe who posted information about how to travel to during the Low Season in Hawaii.
 There is still plenty to see and do, but the cost and tourist traffic will be lower.

 When I traveled to Hawaii in 2016 I used miles from my credit card to pay for the airline tickets so I paid almost NOTHING to fly there.
 My friend from Wanderfoundus has a great post called How to Fly to Maui for $11.20.
 Check it out if you would like to learn how to use miles to fly.

 Yes, seeing the Hawaiian Islands can be an expensive vacation, but it’s definitely worth every penny!

 Looking for more fun things to do in the Hawaiian Islands?
-Click the banner below to see over 1,600 AMAZING offers from Viator. 👇
+Click the banner below to see over AMAZING offers. 👇

 If you liked How to See 4 Hawaiian Islands in 7 Days, you might also like Ultimate Guide for Things to See and Do in Aruba.